Viktor Smeds

 Viktor Reinhold Smeds (18 September 1885 – 22 February 1957) was a Finnish sportsleader and a boxer, who also won an Olympic bronze in gymnastics.

 Sport

-He was one of the most significant and internationally best-known sports leaders of his generation in Finland.
+Smeds was one of the most significant and internationally best-known sports leaders of his generation in Finland.
 His impact was especially pivotal in boxing.
 He also developed strength sports and wrestling, and won an Olympic medal in gymnastics.

 Olympics

 He was the leader of the Finnish Olympic boxing team in 1932 and 1936.